ODupeChecker/InfuseSpark-skript-plugin-remake/README.md

 Then copy `Infuse Pack.zip` into `plugins/Infuse/` (same folder as `config.yml`) and the plugin will host it over HTTP.

-### Updating the resource pack for Pig Effect
+### Updating the resource pack for The Piglin Effect
-To show the Pig Effect icon on the action bar, update the resource pack:
+To show The Piglin Effect icon on the action bar, update the resource pack:
 1. Open `Infuse Pack.zip` and locate `assets/minecraft/font/default.json`.
-2. In the `providers` list (custom textures section), add entries for the pig textures alongside the existing entries like `emerald.png` and `emeraldspark.png`.
+2. In the `providers` list (custom textures section), add entries for the piglin textures alongside the existing entries like `emerald.png` and `emeraldspark.png`.
 3. Place new texture files in the same folder as the other infuse textures:
-   - `pig.png` (inactive icon)
+   - `piglin.png` (inactive icon)
-   - `pigspark.png` (active icon)
+   - `piglinspark.png` (active icon)

-Use the same format as the other abilities, but assign the Pig Effect glyphs to the next available codes:
+Use the same format as the other abilities, but assign The Piglin Effect glyphs to the next available codes:
-- `\uE026` for `pig.png`
+- `\uE028` for `piglin.png`
-- `\uE027` for `pigspark.png`
+- `\uE029` for `piglinspark.png`

 Configure `config.yml`:
 ```yaml